Skip to main content

 Dietary recommendations for people with dementia

-Sometimes people with dementia can have a poor appetite or lose interest in food altogether.
-Find out more about the different ways you can help boost appetite and encourage a person to enjoy meals.
+People living with dementia may have a poor appetite or lose interest in food.
+Learn how you can help boost appetite and encourage enjoyment at mealtimes.

 Activities for people living with dementia